romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 ```

 So we can see it created two databases.
-Each of them has a special table to track which migration where already applied and which were not.
+Each of them has a special table to track which migrations were already applied and which were not.

 Add a `jest-setup.ts` to the root of the project.
-This will make every test case which makes db queries wrapped in a transaction with rollback,
+This will make every test case that makes db queries wrapped in a transaction with rollback,
 so every change will seamlessly disappear.

 ```ts